IFK Göteborg: Supporters

 Before the foundation of IFK Göteborg, the dominant club in the Gothenburg area was Örgryte IS, which was considered a middle and upper class club.
-IFK became popular amongst the working class, creating a fierce rivalry based upon both local pride and social class.
+IFK became popular among the working class, creating a fierce rivalry based upon both local pride and social class.
 In the early 20th century, supporters were supposed to act as gentlemen, applauding and supporting both their own team, and the opponents.
 However, this proved a hard task for supporters of the Gothenburg teams.
 Local patriotism and class differences sometimes resulted in fights and pitch invasions, making the Swedish press view IFK and Örgryte fans as the scum of Swedish football.

 After World War I, the rivalry calmed, and Gothenburg supporters became known as friendly and sportsmanlike fans.
 However, this only applied to the behaviour on home ground, as IFK supporters continued to behave badly when travelling to away matches by train (called Göteborgstågen, the Gothenburg trains), a phenomenon that grew quickly in the 1920s.
 This behaviour peaked in 1939, just after the outbreak of World War II, when approximately 1,900 IFK fans travelled to Borås to see IFK play Elfsborg.
 After a 2–3 loss, the fans fought with the Borås police, before returning home to Gothenburg and disturbing a wartime blackout exercise.

 As in most other parts of the world, the decades following the World War II were relatively free from football violence and the supporter culture did not change much.
 Swedish football culture started to change in the late 1960s, becoming heavily inspired and influenced by the English supporter culture.
 This flourished in the 1970s and 1980s, giving birth to some of the most well-known Swedish supporters clubs, AIK's Black Army, Djurgårdens IF's Blue Saints (later Järnkaminerna), and IFK Göteborg's supporters club, Änglarna (the Angels).
 The first attempt to found an IFK supporters club was made in 1969, but interest diminished when IFK Göteborg were relegated from the highest league the following year.
 The supporters club was not re-founded until 1973, which is considered the year of foundation of Änglarna.